We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 It's used to talk about someone with great career ambitions.
 Almost literally, it expresses the idea of someone unfolding a great career like a map or a set of blueprint plans.

-Very literally translated, these four characters mean, "Great unfolding of a huge map" or "Great exhibition of a colossal plan".
+Very literally translated, these four characters mean “Great unfolding of a huge map” or “Great exhibition of a colossal plan.”

 富樂 is the Chinese, Japanese Kanji, and old Korean Hanja for a title meaning prosperity and happiness.

-If you have a desire to live in prosperity and happiness, this is for you.
+If you have the desire to live in prosperity and happiness, this is for you.

 Note: This title is often used in a Buddhist context.